According to Google, a webinar is a "seminar conducted over the Internet." While that webinar definition is true, a webinar is more than that.

 While webinars usually involve a sales pitch at the end, it’s not uncommon for business owners to run a "no-pitch" webinar purely to build their email list.
 In this case, all that's required out of participants is to register for the webinar with their email address.

-An alternative to this is using a social media platform such as YouTube Live, Instagram Live or Facebook Live to host a free webinar and encouraging attendees to follow you on those platforms so they don't miss it.
+An alternative to this is using a social media platform such as YouTube Live, Instagram Live or Facebook Live to host a free webinar.
+Encourage attendees to follow you on those platforms so they don't miss it.

-The main goal for this type of webinar is to establish your expertise and build a relationship with your audience by providing value instead of focusing on the sale.
+The main goal of this type of webinar is to establish your expertise and build a relationship with your audience by providing value instead of focusing on the sale.